aiven/aiven-docs/docs/platform/howto/use-google-private-service-connect.md

     from the previous step.
     :::

-2. Select an existing subnet hosting your side of the endpoint.
+1. Select an existing subnet hosting your side of the endpoint.

 After the endpoint is created, it initially exists in the `pending` state.
 To allow connections via the endpoint, it needs to be accepted at the service publisher (Aiven) end.

 :::tip
-If you use an automatically-assigned IP address, note the IP address associated with the endpoint so that you can use it the next step.
+If you use an automatically assigned IP address, note the IP address associated with the endpoint so that you can use it the next step.
 :::